jihe520/Desktop-Pet-Godot/README_EN.md

 🚀 🚀 🚀 A desktop AI pet powered by a large language model and made with Godot.
 This project aims to provide a versatile and rich desktop AI pet.
 You can use it as a foundation to create your own unique pet image and character behavior.

-- Using Godot: lightweight (90MB memory usage), simple development, provides animation, control UI framework, etc.
+- Using Godot: lightweight, simple development, provides animation, control UI framework, etc.
 - Compatible with many large language models
 - Pre-made character feature with multiple appearances
 - Supports multi-modal capabilities